Tinkoff/stapp/docs/guides/react.md

 * `createConsumer`: creates a Consumer component
 * `createConsume`: old-school higher order component
 * `createForm` and `createField`: creates utilities to assist with forms
-* `createApi`: creates an Api components, that provides only app's api and the app itself
+* `createApi`: creates an Api component, that provides only app's api and the app itself
 * `createComponents`: creates all of the above.

 ### `createComponents()`